GabrielDelepine/angular-css-injector/README.md

 How to use ?
 ====

-1. First, add the module "" to your AngularJS apps
+1. First, add the module "DynamicStylesheets" to your AngularJS apps

-     angular.module('myModule', ['DynamicStylesheets']);
+     angular.module('yourModule', ['DynamicStylesheets']);

 2. Get this service where you want and add your css files in your HTML page !
 Example here in a controller :